dnlzrgz/hugo-terrassa-theme/README.md

 1. It's under **active** development.
 2. There are still some little details to be improved and some unsupported features (like RSS).

-## PostCSS

-> In the near future this will be completely optional.

-For CSS I have made the decision to use [PostCSS](https://postcss.org/) instead of [Hugo Pipes](https://gohugo.io/hugo-pipes/introduction/).
-So for now, to use this theme you need to have [NodeJS](https://nodejs.org) and [npm](https://npmjs.com) installed.

 ## Installation

 To install Terrassa run the followings command inside your Hugo site: